Volodymyr Zelenskyy: Social issues

 On 2 December 2022, Zelenskyy said his administration would enter a bill in the Verkhovna Rada that would ban "religious organizations affiliated with centers of influence in the Russian Federation", referring to the Ukrainian Orthodox Church (Moscow Patriarchate) (UOC-MP), from operating in Ukraine.
 The bill was passed by parliament and signed by Zelenskyy in August 2024, after opposition parties protested the bill's delay.
 The law treats each parish individually and gives it nine months to cut ties with the UOC-MP, following which a special commission will inspect individual parishes and file lawsuits against non-compliant ones; the court can then decide on a ban in each case.

+In 2024, Zelenskyy said he would sign a law introducing civil partnerships in Ukraine if parliament passed it; however, that law remains stalled in parliament as of 2026.

+In June 2026, Oleksandr Demenko, a veteran of Mariupol and head of the non-governmental organisation LGBT Military for Equal Rights, asked Zelenskyy during a cultural event whether Ukraine needed cultural products that would increase tolerance and normalise the LGBT community in Ukraine.
+In response, Zelenskyy spoke in favour of open public dialogue about LGBT rights in Ukraine: "I believe we need to speak openly with society about everything, and that is absolutely normal.
+We are all here with you, we are defending the state, we are equal and we have absolutely equal rights — regardless of any, I don’t know, prejudices of people from the 15th century.
+You and I are modern people."